untillpro/scm4j/scm4j-vcs-api/README.md

 	- Note: result could be considered as a commit which would be made on merging the branch `srcBranchName` into `destBranchName`
 - `Set<String> getBranches(String path)`
 	- Returns list of names of all branches which are started from `path`.
 Branches here are considered as user-created branches and Master Branch.
 I.e. any branch for Git, "Trunk" and any branch within "Branches" branch (not "Tags" branches) for SVN etc
+    - `path` processing
+        - Git
+            - prefix of branch names to browse
+            - Assume we have following branches:
+                - branch_1
+                - branch_2
+                - new-branch
+            - then `getBranches("br")` will return [branch_1, branch_2]
+        - SVN
+            - Assume we have following folders structure:
+                - branches/branch_1/folder
+                - branches/branch_2/folder
+                - branches/release/v1/folder
+                - branches/release/v2/folder
+                - branches/release/a2/folder
+                - branches/new-branch/folder
+                - branch_3/folder
+                - tags/
+                - trunk/
+                - new-branch
+            - `path` is empty - result is all first-level subdirst within `branches/` folder
+                - `getBranches("")` -> [branch_1, branch_2, release, new-branch]
+            - `path` ends with "/" or empty - result is all first-level subdirs within `branches/path` dir
+                - `getBranches("release/")` -> [v1, v2, a2]
+            - `path` does not ends with "/" - result is first-level subdirs within `branches/path` dir up to the last slash which names starts with `path` dir from the last slash till end substring
+                 - `getBranches("new-")` -> [new-branch]
+                 - `getBranches("release/v")` -> [v1, v2]
 - `List<VCSCommit> log(Sting branchName, Integer limit)`
 	- Returns list of commits of branch `branchName` limited by `limit` in descending order
 - `String getVCSTypeString`